omicronrex/funny-jump/Readme.txt

         - implemented some limits for save placement
         - fixed saves sometimes showing up on the wrong place
         - it's no longer possible to reset during level generation
+        - added a new music track, Wonderfull also by Sidewinder

 --------------------------------------------------------------------------------